 A career as a chef is famous for long and unsociable hours.
-I’ve noticed when looking online that it can be very difficult for those wanting to become a chefOpens in a new tab. to gauge a true reflection on how many hours chefs are expected to work.
+I’ve noticed when looking online that it can be very difficult for those wanting to become a chef to gauge a true reflection on how many hours chefs are expected to work.

 Therefore, using my own experience as a chef I have put together this article so readers can get a fair and unbiased view of how many hours chefs work which will hopefully help you decide if a chef career is a good choice for you.